benjaminRoberts01375/CheckBag/README.md

 # Compatibility

 - CheckBag has been tested with CloudFlare for the domain provider and proxy, which provides headers for some information like country of origin.
 CheckBag may not be out of the box compatible with other proxy hosts, and may require some additional tuning in your reverse proxy.
 It's highly recommended to add an issue for such problems.
-- The provided Docker Image in the release page is built for Linux x86/ARM
+- The provided Docker Image in the release page is built for Linux x86/ARM.
+- If you're using CloudFlare, ensure your domain has Rules > Settings > `Remove "X-Powered-By" header` and `Remove visitor IP headers` disabled, and enabled `Add visitor location headers`.